A plain text editor is one of the most useful tools for any writer or blogger.

 It’s not for all writers, but you can write with Markdown in a text editor.

-With it, you can format text for publishing web pages or any other HTML use.
+With it, you can format text for publishing web pages or other HTML uses.

 An example is for headings, which use the # symbol.